delatars/vmaker/README.md

 vagrant_export_kill_timeout = 15

 ; You can create groups and combine it with other objects.
-;   Groups support attribute inheritance (groups attributes have a higher priority than vm attributes).
+;   Groups support attribute inheritance (groups attributes have a lower priority than vm attributes).
 ;   Specify name of the group.
 [linux]
 ; Mandatory keys.
 type = group
+; User keys.
 openstack_catalog = openstack_cluster1
-; User keys.
 ;actions = Vbox_start, ...
 ;credentials = root:root